18F/health-tracking-course/collections/_pages/syllabus.md

 Learning objectives are the specific, measurable things we will learn through this course.
 The outcomes are explicitly structured around the [MES Health Rubric](https://app.mural.co/t/gsa6/m/gsa6/1593627219860/24d48fac2cd81e50723ca27920677c4b6bf94ba2).

-Engaging with this course should increase your confidence in the 4 Primary indicators of the Health Rubric:
+Engaging with this course should increase your confidence in the 4 primary indicators of the MES Health Rubric:

 ### Outcomes orientation